Kashmiri journalist Irfan Mehraj arrested by NIA in NGO terror funding case

 The central agency said that he is associated with the Jammu Kashmir Coalition of Civil Society, which it alleged spreads secessionist agenda in the Valley.

-Journalist Irfan Mehraj was on Monday arrested by the National Investigation Agency from Srinagar in connection with a terror funding case.
+Kashmiri journalist Irfan Mehraj was on Monday arrested by the National Investigation Agency from Srinagar in connection with a terror funding case.

 In a statement, the central agency said that Mehraj is a close associate of human rights activist Khurram Parvez, who was arrested in November 2021 under the Unlawful (Activities) Prevention Act.
 Both Mehraj and Parvez are associated with the Jammu Kashmir Coalition of Civil Society, a union of non-profit campaign and advocacy organisations in Srinagar.